-Portfolio: professional development, breadth of experience, the wider role and responsibility of teachers in the FES Sector, progress with subject knowledge and pedagogy, teaching activity and achievement of Occupational Standard.
+Portfolio: professional development, breadth of experience, the wider role and responsibility of teachers in the FES Sector, progress with subject knowledge and pedagogy, and teaching activity.

-Observation of teaching practice: micro and mini teach activity, developmental observation of teaching practice which focuses on the trainee's individual development with planning, teaching and resources, learning and assessment and articulating their curriculum decisions.
+Observation of teaching practice: micro and mini teach activity, developmental observation of teaching practice which focuses on the trainee's individual development with planning, teaching and resources, learning and assessment and justifying their curriculum decisions.